What does the financial ombudsman do?

 In some cases you will be directed to another ombudsman service, such as the Pensions Ombudsman, which deals with issues around the administration of complaints - but the Financial Ombudsman will be able to point you in the right direction.

-Typical financial complaints
+Typical complaints can include:

 You can also complain to the FOS if you've been a victim of credit or debit card fraud and your bank refuses to reimburse you the money that has been taken from your account.

-If you wish to complain to the Financial Ombudsman about a bank dispute, you can use our template letter to help.
+If you wish to complain to the Financial Ombudsman Service about a bank dispute, you can use our template letter to help.

-How the Financial Ombudsman handles complaints
+How do I complain to the Financial Ombudsman about PPI?

 Any complaints that are received have to be considered.
 But not all financial complaints can be dealt with by the ombudsman, and it can be frustrating if it has to return a complaint rather than take it forward.